First Year CS Guide

 • NEW103H1 - Digital Technology and Society

-Who knows from taking a course outside your field you might find something that interests you enough for further study.
+Who knows?
+From taking a course outside your field, you might find something that interests you enough for further study... or just the credit.

 Course Tips

-Students that have been admitted to the CS Stream
+Students who have been admitted to the CS Stream

-Visit here for more information about the new courses.
+Visit here for more information about in-stream courses.

 CSC108 vs CSC148

-So many students ask whether they can skip CSC108 and just do CSC148.
-The answer is really dependent on you and your abilities, and you won’t be favored for admission to the program if you take CSC148 during first semester instead of second semester.
+Year after year, many students ask whether they can skip CSC108 and go straight for CSC148.
+The answer is quite dependent on you and your abilities, and you won’t be favored for admission to the program if you take CSC148 during the first semester instead of the second semester.
+However, the basic idea is as follows;

-• If you’re new to programming, you should take CSC108 since it’s for beginners, and will give you the required preparation for CSC148.
+• If you’re new to programming, you should take CSC108, as it’s designed for beginners and will give you the required preparation for CSC148.
+This is mostly an introduction to programming and will teach you fundamentals in Python.

-Alternatively, you could also take a look at a past final from 108, or look at the ramp up slides online to get an overview of CSC108.
+Alternatively, you could also take a look at a past final from 108, or look at the ramp-up slides online to get an overview of CSC108.
 If you feel like you don’t understand it completely, you might want to take CSC108.
-(Think about the best thing for you as a student – it’s about learning the material to the best of your abilities, not about ‘saving’ a half credit).
-Both courses are in Python, so even if you’re familiar in Java, you might want to take CSC108 just to get familiar with Python.
+(Think about the best thing for you as a student – learning the material to the best of your abilities is more important than ‘saving’ a half credit).
+Both courses are in Python, so even if you’re familiar with Java, we suggest you consider taking CSC108 to get familiar with Python.
 Consider your options well.

 Note that even if you take CSC148 and then decide that you're not ready for it after taking a few classes, you can drop down to CSC108 if spaces are still available in that course.

-Also look on the department’s page for more info on how to choose your first-year CS courses (This doesn't mention the new in-stream version refer to the above section for more on the in-stream site).
+Also, look at the department’s page for more info on how to choose your first-year CS courses.
+This doesn't mention the new in-stream version; refer to the above section for more on the in-stream site.

 Which Math Course Should I Take?

 So yes, you’re thinking – this is a CS guide!
 Why is it talking about math courses?
-Well, Mathematics and Computer Science go hand-in-hand (in particular, CSC165 and all the theory courses have a very mathematical approach).
+Mathematics and Computer Science go hand-in-hand (in particular, CSC165 and all the theory courses have a very mathematical approach).
 We are very much like our math counterparts on the theoretical side.
-This is the reason why you will have to pick a calculus course in your first-year, and your options are highly varied.
+This is why you'll pick a calculus course in your first year, and your options are highly varied.

-The courses offered are MAT135/136, MAT137, and MAT157.
-Either of these will satisfy the program requirements if you are entering from out of stream, but 137 and 157 are more theoretically heavy (and mandatory for those in-stream or wishing to do the Data Science Specialist), and great proof preparatory materials.
-If you are considering a math specialist, you should take MAT157 since the math specialist only accepts MAT157.
-Otherwise MAT137 will also prepare you for the level of proof material in CSC165 compared to MAT135/136 which do not cover proofs.
-MAT137 is also the calculus course which is recommended by the CS department (and is mandatory unless taking 157 for in-stream students).
-MAT135/136 are more computationally heavy courses which do not help you with proof practice, but they fulfill the program requirements nonetheless.
+The required options you’ll have are MAT135 + MAT136 or MAT137, or MAT157.
+Any of these will satisfy the program requirements if you are entering from out of stream, but 137 and 157 are more theoretically heavy and mandatory for those in-stream or wishing to do the Data Science Specialist and great proof preparatory materials.
+If you are considering a math Specialist, you should take MAT157 since the math Specialist only accepts MAT157.
+Otherwise, MAT137 will more than prepare you for the level of proof material in CSC165 compared to MAT135/136, neither of which covers proofs.
+Of note, MAT137 is also the calculus course recommended by the CS department.
+Alternatively, MAT135/136 are more computationally heavy courses that do not help you with proof practice, but they fulfill the out-of-stream program requirements nonetheless.

-Do your due diligence and remember that if you take a more advanced course, you can normally try it out and drop down to the comparatively less dense math courses in the first 2 weeks (or more) with no penalty (the same doesn’t apply going up in difficulty).
+Do your due diligence and remember that if you take a more advanced course, you can normally try it out and drop to the comparatively less dense math courses in the first 2 weeks (or more) – typically with no penalty (the same doesn’t apply going up in difficulty).
 If you have any concerns, contact the math department.
-They have also provided some good prep work for first year calculus here.
+They have also provided some good prep work for first-year calculus here.

 How Should I Take Notes?